(i) Sophie – Ties cut

 “Well Rob that is only part of what’s wrong, but I’m sorry it is an important issue.
 Actually I think the reason you’re having problems is because deep down in your psyche you know we’re not right for each other.
 If you really fancied me – well we’d be at it all the time.”

-We were back in Congleton by then and I felt you could cut the atmosphere with a knife.
+We were back in Congleton by then and I was high on adrenalin.
 When we’d reached our destination I kept the engine running as I didn’t want to give Rob the chance to drag this out.
 In spite of my obvious, I hoped, impatience he did put his hand on my knee and made a vain attempt to try to kiss me which I shrugged off as gently as I could although I could feel my levels of irritation rising.

 “Well,” he said in a weepy voice, “I’m shocked.
 I thought you loved me.
-I was thinking of proposing this coming Christmas when I’d saved up enough money for a deposit on the kind of ring you deserve.”
+I was thinking of proposing this summer when I’d saved up enough money for a deposit on the kind of ring you deserve.”

 “I’m sorry Rob, marriage to you was never on my agenda.
 I’m sorry if I’ve given you the wrong impression or led you on at all.”